Start Cycling and Enjoy the Many Benefits of Riding a Bike

-Bikeability to Planning a Holiday Around Cycle Trails
+Cycle Confidence Session to Planning a Holiday Around Cycle Trails

 I was barely able to ride around the block!

-Charlotte was patient and kind, and really listened to my biking issues.
+The instructor was patient and kind, and really listened to my biking issues.
 She gave advice and support and I really enjoyed the experience.

-Covid-19 meant quieter streets and time on my hands, so I began to explore locally.
+COVID-19 meant quieter streets and time on my hands, so I began to explore locally.
 Gradually distances increased and confidence grew.
 This led to me cycling the Granite Way, and I took a friend who also hadn’t cycled for years.
 We both managed to cycle 29.2km, which we were so pleased with!